Back to Articles

 Quick Answer: Stamped concrete patios cost $8–16 per sq ft professionally installed.
 DIY material costs run $3–6 per sq ft, but subgrade prep, stamping within a 2–4 hour window, and proper curing are difficult enough that most homeowners hire contractors for final results.
 Small, simple patios under 100 sq ft are more realistic for hands-on owners.

 A stamped concrete patio adds texture, pattern, and curb appeal to your outdoor space—and the installed cost of $8–16 per square foot is competitive with pavers while lasting longer in North Carolina's climate.
 The appeal of DIY is obvious: save on labor, control the timeline, and learn the craft.
 But stamped concrete is deceptively technical.
 Unlike pouring a basic concrete slab, stamping requires pressing rigid molds into concrete within a narrow 2–4 hour window, renting specialized equipment, and executing subgrade prep and curing with precision.
-Local Concrete Contractor is a North Carolina–based concrete company in business 15 years, with hundreds of 5-star Google reviews across Charlotte, Raleigh, the Triad, and the Lake Norman area.
+Local Concrete Contractor is a North Carolina–based concrete company that pays for every project up front, with hundreds of 5-star Google reviews across Charlotte, Raleigh, the Triad, and the Lake Norman area.
 The company has completed hundreds of stamped patios, pool decks, and decorative slabs across the Triangle and Charlotte metro.
 Unlike most concrete contractors, Local Concrete operates on a pay-on-completion model: you pay nothing until the work is finished, and Local Concrete funds all materials and labor up front.
 This guide walks you through what DIY stamped concrete realistically involves, where professionals are essential, and how to avoid the mistakes that turn a $2,000 material investment into a failed surface that costs $1,000–5,000 to remove and reinstall.

 What is stamped concrete?